Cannibal (Kesha song): Promotion and release

-Upon its initial release, the song charted on Canadian and American Billboard charts at numbers 62 and 77, respectively.
+Upon its initial release, the song charted on the Canadian Hot 100 and American Billboard Hot 100 charts at numbers 62 and 77, respectively.
 Kesha performed the song on her tours Get Sleazy Tour (2011) and Kesha and the Creepies: Fuck the World Tour (2016-2017).

 Composition

 Kesha employs a rap-sing style on the track where she raps lyrics like "Whenever you tell me I'm pretty / That's when the hunger really hits me" and "I have a heart I swear I do / Just not baby when it comes to you".
 "Cannibal", makes use of synth and dance driven backings while Kesha sings about maneater tendencies and makes a reference to notorious serial-killer Jeffrey Dahmer.
 This song is set in the key of F minor with a tempo of 130 BPM.
 Her vocal range spans from low note of F4 to high note of F5.
 Present throughout the song are snippets of Kesha yodeling.
-The use of autotune and vocoders are prominent throughout the track, also.
+The use of Auto Tune and vocoders are prominent throughout the track, also.